Shikoku Electric skips profit forecast due to nuclear shutdown

 All but two of Japan’s 50 nuclear reactors have been idled for safety checks and upgrades after the Fukushima nuclear disaster last year, the world’s worst since Chernobyl in 1986.

-Shikoku Electric said it had a loss of 15.01 billion yen ($188.62 million) for the six months to September 30, after spending more on fossil fuels to generate electricity, compared with a profit of 16.04 billion yen in the same period a year earlier.
+Shikoku Electric said it had a loss of 15.01 billion yen ($188.62 million) for the six months to September 30, after spending more on fossil fuels to generate electricity, compared with a loss of 16.01 billion yen a year earlier.

 Reporting by Yuko Inoue; Editing by Aaron Sheldrick and Michael Watson